cody-joe-gilbert/SU19SparkClass/README.md

 TODO:

 *Remove the list item as you do it so we can track what has been completed*
-* Fang: Include the applicable writeup to the Flask app in the /app_code section.
-I've included some of the steps already from the website folder README and I've added files I could think of.
 * Jeremy: Add testing code to the /test_code folder (optional)
 * Fang: Add testing code to the /test_code folder (optional)